正常

 In a Nutshell

-Use inline to qualify namespace-scope variables, allowing global variable definitions in headers without producing multiple-definition link errors -- the compiler guarantees a single instance across the entire program.
+Use inline to modify namespace-scope variables, allowing global variable definitions in header files without causing multiple-definition linker errors—the compiler guarantees a single instance across the program.

 Header